reactjs/react.dev/src/content/reference/react-dom/components/link.md

 ### Annotating specific items within the document with links {/*annotating-specific-items-within-the-document-with-links*/}

 You can use the `<link>` Component with the `itemProp` prop to annotate specific items within the document with links to related resources.
-In this case, React will *not* place these annotations within the document `<head>` but will place them like any other React component.
+In this case, React will *not* place these annotations within the document `<head>` but will place them like any other React Component.

 ```js
 <section itemScope>